-\textbf{Synergy between imbalance loss and PEFT.} To rigorously assess the isolated and combined impacts of these two directions, we conduct an ablation study on a representative subset of 20 camera traps with the oracle setting.
-We observe that applying either the imbalance loss (BSM) or PEFT (LoRA) in isolation yields only marginal improvements (less than 1\%) over naive full fine-tuning.
-However, combining {BSM + LoRA} yields a substantial, compounding performance boost, strongly suggesting their compatibility and complementarity.
+\textbf{Synergy between imbalance loss and PEFT.} To rigorously assess the isolated and combined impacts of these two directions, we conduct an ablation study on a representative subset of 20 camera traps with the oracle setting (details in \cref{supp:ablation}).
+We observe that applying either the imbalance loss (BSM) or PEFT (LoRA) alone yields only marginal improvements (less than 1\%) over naive full fine-tuning.
+However, combining {BSM + LoRA} yields a substantial performance boost, strongly suggesting their compatibility and complementarity.
 Motivated by this result, we consider the \textbf{BSM + LoRA} as our recommended adaptation recipe for camera traps (denoted hereafter as $\star$).
-Applying this recipe to the oracle models (oracle$\star$) across all 546 camera traps in the \textsc{StreamTrap} benchmark enables 474 sites (compared to only 332 for the naive oracle) to successfully outperform the zero-shot baseline (\cref{fig:zs_oracle_overall}c).
-While there remain 72 camera traps where this recipe falls short, we provide a detailed qualitative and quantitative analysis of these specific failure cases in \cref{supp:add_end_user}.
+Applying this recipe to the oracle models (Oracle$\star$) across all 546 camera traps in the \textsc{StreamTrap} benchmark enables 474 sites (compared to only 332 for the naive oracle) to successfully outperform the zero-shot baseline (\cref{fig:zs_oracle_overall}c).
+While there remain 72 camera traps where this recipe falls short, we provide a detailed qualitative and quantitative analysis of these specific failure cases in \cref{supp:remaining_oracle_failure}.

-\paragraph{Mitigating Temporal Shifts.}
+\subsubsection{Mitigating Temporal Shifts}

 Our proposed adaptation recipe ($\star$) successfully transfers its effectiveness from the idealized oracle setting to the accumulated model evaluated under the realistic streaming protocol.
-As shown in \cref{tab:20_cam}, the accumulated model equipped with our recipe (denoted as accum$\star$) consistently outperforms the zero-shot baseline.
-However, a non-negligible performance gap persists between the accum$\star$ models and corresponding upper bounds (the oracle$\star$ models) on certain camera traps.
+As shown in \cref{tab:20_cam}, the accumulated model equipped with our recipe (denoted as Accum$\star$) consistently outperforms the zero-shot baseline.
+However, a non-negligible performance gap persists between Accum$\star$ and corresponding upper bounds (Oracle$\star$) on most camera traps.
 This discrepancy is primarily driven by inter-interval distribution shifts, which inherently complicate streaming evaluations.
 Mitigating such temporal shifts is notoriously difficult due to the unpredictability of future data distributions, a challenge that remains largely underexplored in the vision community.
-To bridge this gap, we evaluate various approaches and identify three promising post-processing techniques that can potentially improve the accum$\star$ model.
+To bridge this gap, we evaluate various approaches and identify three promising post-processing techniques that can potentially improve Accum$\star$.